destorted93/ai-agent/README.md

 A modular AI agent that:
 - Listens to your voice and transcribes it
-- Chats with you using GPT-4
+- Chats with you using GPT-5
 - Executes tasks through tools
 - Remembers context across sessions
 - Runs as separate services for stability

 ## Architecture

-**Microservices** - Each component runs independently:
+**Multi-service architecture** - Each component runs independently:

 ### Core Services
 - **agent-main/** - Main AI agent (CLI + API modes)